Engee documentation

 Conclusion

-The results of the demonstration confirm that this function works correctly.
-Due to the fact that the exclamation mark does not have a value in the dictionary, we get this mark in the output.
+The results of the demonstration confirm that this function is working correctly.
+Due to the fact that the exclamation mark does not have a dictionary value, we get this sign at the output.